Dynamics of Magnetic Skyrmions under Temperature Gradients

-Driven by non-particle flows at finite temperatures, skyrmions are also in the heat bath of magnons, electrons, and phonons \cite{weissenhofer2021Skyrmion}.
-The interaction between them and skyrmions makes the equilibrium magnetization $m_e\left( T \right)$ \cite{moreno2016Temperaturedependent} reduce.
-At this time, the dynamic equation of skyrmions is

-Here $\boldsymbol{H}$ is the effective or equivalent magnetic field caused by external stimuli.
-The physical meaning of the Eq.(20) is that thermally excited particles with the larger average velocity at high temperatures have stronger disturbances to skyrmions to make effective or equivalent forces acting on skyrmions smaller.

-\textit{Estimate.} Because the electron wave number $k=3.367G\times{10}^{-8}\ m^{-1}$ (where $G$ only represents the thermal gradient numerical value) is very small, it has almost no diabatic effect.
-Furthermore, in universal skyrmion materials, there is almost a vertical anisotropy \cite{wang2020Thermal} that affects the stability rather than the motion of skyrmions.
-So we omit their contributions here.

-\textit{Discussion.} To avoid confusion, we should first point out that $\boldsymbol{H}_e$ is caused by magnon entropy \cite{wang2014Thermodynamic}, which is characterized by the variation of exchange stiffness with temperatures.
-Magnons once generated will immediately transfer to the cold region, making the magnon state density bound in skyrmions higher than the hot region.
-So skyrmions tend to the hot to balance magnon entropy.
-While ${v}_{th}$ is caused by a skyrmion as a soliton, it has entropy to spread to the cold.
-Besides, if it is not similar to laser heating on the surface but directly on the edge, the local magnetic charge cannot form \cite{moretti2017Domain}.
-Therefore, the dipole field will not exist.
+Subsequently, we clarify the different mechanisms of the individual field component.
+Firstly, the magnons once generated will immediately move to the cold region, leading to the larger magnon state density bound in skyrmions than the hot region, which makes skyrmions tend to move toward the hot region to balance the magnon entropy (see Fig.\ref{Fig1} panel 1).
+Hence $\boldsymbol{h}_e$ is caused by the magnon entropy \cite{wang2014Thermodynamica} originated from the exchange stiffnesses varying with the temperature.
+On the other hand, skyrmions will diffuse to the cold region to increase the entropy themselves (Fig.\ref{Fig1} panel 3), causing a finite thermal-diffusion velocity.
+Secondly, the dipole field $\boldsymbol{h}_{td}$ should only exist in a particular heating configuration, e.g., laser heating acting on the surface directly as shown in Fig.\ref{Fig1}.
+Otherwise the local magnetic charge cannot form \cite{moretti2017Domainc}, and the dipole field will not exist.
+Thirdly, the vertical magnetocrystalline anisotropy constitutes a gradient field under temperature gradients, but $\mathcal{F}_k$ is smaller than other forces, so the existing systems \cite{yu2021Realspace,wang2020Thermala,litzius2020Role,mochizuki2014Thermally} have disregarded it.

-In general, we find that $v_\parallel$, $v_\bot$, and $\theta$ can be positive and negative due to competitions among the angular momentum, momentum, entropy equivalent field, dipole field, and diffusion [Fig.2, Fig.3, and Fig.4].
-We can see from Fig.2(a) and Fig.2(b) that their effects are comparable under appropriate conditions.
-Unlike the previous conclusion \cite{kong2013Dynamics} that the velocity can increase monotonously with the Gilbert damping, there is always a maximum [Fig.4(d)] due to non-linear effects caused by thermally induced fields.